Become an internationally certified Project Manager

 The learning objectives for the Project DPro Foundation examination are found in the Appendix of the Project DPro Guide.

-To become a Project DPro Practitioner you need to have passed the Foundation (level 1) examination for Project DPro (formerly PMD) and demonstrate your ability to apply and analyze the contents of the Guides.
+To become a Project DPro Practitioner you need to have passed the Foundation examination for Project DPro (PMD Pro 1) and demonstrate your ability to apply and analyze the contents of the Guides.

 Becoming a member of the DPro+ platform is the first step to become a practitioner.
 There you will find ongoing self-learning opportunities and curated content for continuous development.
 DPro+ is also the site where certified Project DPro and Program DPro professionals can meet to connect with each other and learn about job and mentoring opportunities.
 There are forums with postings from people in the humanitarian and development sectors, and links to regular PM4NGOs webinars and activities.

-When you decide to pursuit your Practitioner Certification, you should register, then choose and complete activities from the 3 learning sections: Professional Development, Informal Learning, and Giving Back.
+When you decide to pursuit your Practitioner Certification, you will need to register and complete activities from the 3 learning sections: Professional Development, Informal Learning, and Giving Back.

-The development of the new Project DPro Practitioner certification (level 2) is at the final stage, running a pilot with volunteers and training partners, and it will be launched at the end of the first semester of 2020.
+The development of the new Project DPro Practitioner certification is at the final stage, running a pilot with volunteers and training partners, and it will be launched at the beginning of 2021.